About Me

 abandonment wounds and attachment insecurity

-adult children of neglectful or depressed parent(s)
+adult children of narcissistic, neglectful, or depressed parent(s)

 adult children of physically and emotionally abusive homes